DigitalPublishingToolkit/TOD29GOODDATA/md/12chapter8.md

 [^08chapter8_59]: Gregory Kutz, 'Direct to consumer Genetic Tests: Misleading Test
-    Results Are Further Complicated by Deceptive Marketing and Other Questionable Practices---Testimony.
-Before the Subcommittee on
-    Oversight and Investigations, Committee on Energy and Commerce, House of Representatives', United States Government Accountability Office, 2010; Rachel Kalf, Rachel Bakker, and Cecile Janssens,
+    Results Are Further Complicated by Deceptive Marketing and Other Questionable Practices - Testimony.
+Before the Subcommittee on Oversight and Investigations, Committee on Energy and Commerce, House of Representatives', United States Government Accountability Office, 2010; Rachel Kalf, Rachel Bakker, and Cecile Janssens,